rangle/webpack-workshop-part-two/slides/src/content/6-other-loaders-and-plugins.md

 ## Exercise

-(Duration: 15 minutes)
+(Duration: 10 minutes)

-Modify exercise-6 to use
+Modify exercise-6 to use `DllPlugin` and `DllReferencePlugin` for packaging the vendor code in a library

+(Note: you'll need two build scripts and two webpack.config.js files, or else one config file that uses an environment variable to specify library or app build)

+Compare the results with those achieved via `CommonsChunkPlugin`